mauriciojost/mauriciojost.github.io/_posts/2019-07-20-dump-your-jvm.markdown

 2. Upon an `OutOfMemoryError` the `HeapDump*` settings will make the JVM create a heap dump under `/tmp/heap.dump/java_pidXXXXX.hprof`
 3. Upon exit the `FlightRecorder*` settings will make the JVM create a report under `/tmp/jfr/hotspot-pid-XXXXX-id-XXXXXXXXXXX.jfr` (which does not have memory heap exhaustive information, but more general indicators)

-Regarding our own applicatino, it was enough to launch our application as follows as all I wanted is to connect to the JVM without dump files:
+Regarding our own application, it is enough to launch our application as follows, as all I wanted is to connect to the JVM without dump files:

 ```
 java -cp .:<path-to>/scala/lib/scala-library.jar \
   -XX:+UnlockCommercialFeatures \
   -XX:+FlightRecorder \
-  com.mauritania.Main 1500000
+  com.mauritania.Main
 ```

 4. You can open the `.hprof` heap dump as seen in the sections above.